Error-Robust Retrieval for Chinese Spelling Check: Experiments

 \subsection{Experimental Results}

-The results of our model InfoKNN-CSC and all baseline methods are shown in Table \ref{allres}.
-We can observe that the InfoKNN-CSC has obtained substantial improvements on the SIGHAN14 and SIGHAN15 while achieving comparable results on the SIGHAN13, compared to the state-of-the-art model ECOPO.
-When turning to the REALISE, on which our model is based, the improvement is more remarkable, with about a 2.0\% increase on the SIGHAN15.
-Given that our method can also be easily employed and combined with other CSC model like ECOPO without retraining, the performance of our InfoKNN-CSC can be further improved continually.
+The main results on sentence-level metrics of our RERIC method and all baseline models are shown in Table \ref{allres}.
+It can be observed that our method has obtained substantial improvements on SIGHAN14 and SIGHAN15 while achieving comparable results on SIGHAN13, compared to the previous state-of-the-art performance.
+When turning to the REALISE, on which our method is based, the improvement is more remarkable, with an average increase of about 2.0\% on three SIGHAN test datasets.

-On the other hand, it is notable that both the accuracy and the precision of our model have improved very much, while the recall score has no great change.
-It demonstrates that the model becomes less prone to wrong corrections which may be due to the fact that the model remembers more correct samples.
-More detailed analysis is provided in the Section \ref{sec: analysis}.
+On the other hand, it is notable that both the accuracy and precision scores of our method have improved remarkably, while the recall score has not shown much change.
+It demonstrates that RERIC becomes less prone to wrong corrections, which may be due to the fact that the related correct samples in training data are better utilized.
+More detailed analyses are provided in Section \ref{sec: analysis}.